 A McKinsey study found that high-skill knowledge workers spend on average 19% of their time searching for information.
 For a full-time employee, that adds up to some seven or eight hours a week — or a whole working day.
 A corporate wiki can help your team to find the information they need more easily.

 Here are some of the benefits corporate wiki systems offer:

 An organization’s knowledge is one of its biggest assets.
 By setting up a corporate wiki and encouraging your employees to document their knowledge, you can make sure that organizational knowledge is accessible to everyone.
 This helps you to retain knowledge even when your most valued employees eventually leave.

 There’s not much point in documenting all of your organization’s most important knowledge if no one can find it.
 A good corporate wiki solution will allow employees to search for specific content.
 This turns your wiki into a self-service content repository where employees can get the information they need, without having to ask for help.

-Getting to know a new company, including all of the various people, policies, and procedures you need to be aware of, can be overwhelming if it’s not properly managed.
+Getting to know a new company, including all of the various people, policies, and procedures, can be overwhelming.
+Using a corporate wiki, you can give your new hires easy access to all of the guidelines, how-to guides, training materials, and other documents that they need to acclimate as quickly as possible.
 And an effective onboarding process can increase employee retention by up to 82%.

 Corporate wiki software can also be invaluable in breaking down information silos within your organization.
 With a corporate wiki in place, every member of your team can tap into your valuable shared knowledge, regardless of their job title.